gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 ### 3.1 Single source of truth (SSOT)

-One authoritative source where the current, correct knowledge lives; all publishing surfaces either **link to it** or are **generated from it**.
+Think of this as the "master copy" of our knowledge—one place where the current, correct information lives.
+Everything else (web KB, in-product help, AI responses, partner training materials) either links directly to it or gets generated from it.
+This way, when we update something, it updates everywhere.

 ### 3.2 Canonical knowledge objects

-The smallest "unit of truth" treated as authoritative, e.g., a Task, Troubleshooting guide, Concept, Reference, Policy/Permissions, or Change note.
+These are the building blocks of our knowledge base—the smallest "unit of truth" we treat as authoritative.
+Think of them as individual articles or guides: a Task (how to do something), a Troubleshooting guide (how to fix something), a Concept (what something is), a Reference (technical details), a Policy/Permissions doc, or a Change note (what's new).
+Each one is owned, reviewed, and kept current.

 ### 3.3 Canonical objects + ownership